PoisotLab/MS_befwm_softwarenote/ms.md

 B_i / \sum B$).

-Finally, we used the negative size-corrected coefficient of variation to assess the temporal stability of biomass stocks across populations (`population_stability`).
+Finally, we used the negative size-corrected coefficient of variation to assess the temporal stability of biomass stocks across populations (Tilman, 1996) (`population_stability`).
 This function accepts an additional `threshold` argument, specifying the biomass below which populations are excluded from the analysis.
 For the same reason as for the `species_richness` threshold, we